ironcev/thp.im/_posts/2018-03-28-the-variform-var.md

 is a perfectly valid declaration of a *var*iable of the name *var*.
 Hmm, now I see that we actually already assumed that from the beginning.
 Sorry for giving you a not so useful tip.

 But [the second post]({% post_url 2018-03-24-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo%}) gives us indeed a useful clue.
-If there is a type called *var* somewhere in the program, the compiler will give precedence to the type over the keyword `var`.
+If there is a type called *var* somewhere in the program, the compiler will give precedence to that type over the keyword `var`.
 So let us declare a class called *var* and see what happens:

     class var { }